zzzprojects/docs/entityframework-classic.net/pages/features/query-include-filter.md

 ## Description

-The **EF Query Include Filter** feature let you filter related entities that will be included.
+The **EF Query Include Filter** feature lets you filter related entities that will be included.

 For example, you want to load your customers and their invoices, but only related invoices that are not soft deleted.